Unit Rechartering Overview

 - Assures membership is current so Scouts can participate in Scouting activities and advance in rank.

 Who Can I Contact with Specific Questions?

 Contact your unit commissioner or a member of the membership & unit service team for help with charter renewal.
 As always if you have any recharter questions, don’t hesitate to contact us by email.

-To get ready for unit recharter and the new system launch in October, you can do a few simple things to make sure you have a recharter ready roster!
+To get ready for unit recharter, you can do a few simple things to make sure you have a recharter ready roster!

 - Step 1 – Confirm your membership.
 In my.Scouting.org, select your unit, go into the Organization Manager and click on the Roster function.
 This shows your adult and youth members that are registered with the BSA.
 You can filter the list by adults or youth or export your roster into a printable PDF or a CSV file (spreadsheet).
 Make sure everyone you think should be on your roster is really on your roster!

 - Step 2 – Confirm your Key 3.
 Make sure the adults registered as the committee chairperson, unit leader (Cubmaster, Scoutmaster, crew advisor or skipper), and chartered organization representative are correct and are currently active in your unit.
 Having accurate information about the Key 3 is important.
 We’ll be sending emails about your recharter directly to them and they’re the ones who will have access to the new Internet Rechartering system.

 By the way – Do these two steps in my.Scouting.org, not Scoutbook. my.Scouting.org is the actual registration database, while Scoutbook is a separate and not always accurate copy.